-Graduate Field Experience checklist Form
+- Graduate Field Experience checklist Form

-Application and Learning Contract Form
+- Application and Learning Contract Form

-Current Resume
+- Current Resume

-Health Promotion Advising Sheet
+- Health Promotion Advising Sheet

-Unofficial Transcripts (from Banner)
+- Unofficial Transcripts (from Banner)

-Feedback on application materials: It is highly recommended that you meet with the FEC 1-2 weeks prior to Week 5.
+Feedback on application materials: It is highly recommended that you meet with the FEC 1-2 weeks prior to Week 5 of the application term.
 Bring a draft of the Application and Learning Contract (minimally a draft Position Description and draft Matrix) for review to the meeting with the FEC.
 This will allow time before the Monday of Week 5 application submission deadline for revisions to be made if gaps are identified.